unacast/deprecated-unacast.github.io/_posts/2016-03-28-reduce-cyclomatic-complexity-in-java-using-fp.md

 - The `map()` on line `11` actually discards it's argument and performs a side effect using the `user` argument from the encapsualting function instead.

-This code could also have been accompished using the methods available on `java.util.Optional`, so there wheren't really any good reason to introduce Javaslang just to do it this way.
+This code could also have been accomplished using the methods available on `java.util.Optional`, so there wheren't really any good reason to introduce Javaslang just to do it this way.
 Javaslang had another trick up it's sleeve however, one that it has borrowed from languages like Scala and Haskell, namely [Pattern matching](https://en.wikipedia.org/wiki/Pattern_matching).